christianuhlcc/blog/content/en/posts/limit_blast_radius.md

 So what does this leave us?

 I believe that ***canary deployments*** are also a very useful tool for configuration changes when your configuration is applied as a step in your CI/CD pipeline.
-Unfortunately this will probably prolong your rollout period, as config changes often don't blow up right away.
+Unfortunately, this will probably prolong your rollout period, as config changes often don't blow up right away.

-Besides that, the best lever I found is to improve Time to Detection and Time to Restore for such failures: Invest in a great monitoring and observability tooling, keep the noise down and when a faulty change get's pushed out
+Besides that, the best lever I found is to improve Time to Detection and Time to Restore for such failures: Invest in great monitoring and observability tooling: Keep the noise down and when a faulty change gets pushed out, you will notice right away.
+Then you can quickly correct and limit the temporal impact of the problem.

 ## 3 Dependency Failures

-#### Resiliency Patterns between Services
+If your system grows and becomes more of a distributed problem, usually your rate of incidents grows: Unfortunately the uptimes of multiple systems multiply:

+Imagine you have two dependent Services A and B. If your service A has an availability of 99% and Service B has also an availability of 99%, the resulting availability is ```0,99*0,99=0,98```, so your complete system has only a 98% Availability.
+This is a very simple example indeed, but it drives home the point that if you have a distributed system with a high number of components in there, and if your architecture requires everything to be working all the time, you'll have a very bad time.

+A lot has been written about proper resiliency patterns, and I can only scratch the surface here with some introductory teasers about patterns useful to limit the blast radius of outages.
+To prevent failures from cascading, you want to use patterns that try to ***isolate*** concerns.
+If you want to learn more, you can start with [this slideshow](https://www.slideshare.net/ufried/resilience-reloaded-more-resilience-patterns)

+### Fallbacks

+If you embrace failure when consuming anything from a dependent service, the easiest thing to do is find a fallback response if the service is not available.
+For (a simple) example, if you need a profile picture from an image service, you could fall back to a generic avatar that you have stored yourself.

+### Timeouts

+Simple, but often forgotten to implement: If you call external resources over the wire, make sure to stop waiting at some point and return a graceful degradation if you don't get an answer in time.

+### Bulkheads

+Borrowed from the idea of hulls for ships, you try to allocate only a limited part of the overall system resources to a certain part of your service - like a fixed thread pool.
+If one of your downstream dependencies acts up an a malicious way, it can't take your whole service down, therefore limiting the blast.

+### Prefer asyncronous communication

+Even though not fitting for every use case, when it's available to you it's quite helpful.
+If you can drop a message to another Unit in your system without waiting for approval, or reacting to an answer whenever it happens to be available, you are a lot less likely to be disturbed.
+There is a reason why Actor-based systems are amongst the most resilient applications.

+### Retries, exponential backoffs and Circuit Breakers

+Retries are again nice and simple but often forgotten: If your downstream dependency breaks, just try again.
+Sometimes, you'll get a reasonable answer next time around.
+To avoid avalanche-like problems though I would suggest to always combining retries with exponential backoffs, and if you really want to be nice to your downstream dependency, with circuit breakers.
+This way you'll improve your chance of rescuing your request (and not having a problem in the first place), without taking down the whole ship in the attempt to do so.

 ## 4 Infrastructure Failures